cozy/cozy.github.io/src/tutorials/konnector.md

   'article'
 )
 ```

+>Keep in mind that there are many useful CSS [Pseudo-classes](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Pseudo-classes_and_pseudo-elements) and [Combinators](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Combinators_and_multiple_selectors)  that you can use in your CSS selectors to help you select HTML elements.

 This code will loop on `<article />` and for each item will create a JSON object with the selector `sel` and the value of attribute `attr` if specified, otherwise it takes the value of the child node, this value can be edited with the `parse` function.
 Here is a sample for the following markup from http://books.toscrape.com: